-If you are a student with a disability and require the services of interpreters, readers, note-takers, or need other reasonable accommodations, it is your responsibility to request these services from the Disability Services Office since Federal law prohibits the College from making pre-admission inquiries about disabilities.
+If you are a student with a disability and require the services of interpreters, readers, note-takers, or need other reasonable accommodations, it is your responsibility to request these services from the Disability Services Office since federal law prohibits the College from making pre-admission inquiries about disabilities.
 This office is located in the Counseling Center in the Bailey Building.
-In order to assess each disabled student's needs and to provide the necessary support services, professional documentation of a disability or disabilities must be furnished to the Disability Services Office.
+In order to accommodate each disabled student's needs and to provide the necessary support services, professional documentation of a disability or disabilities must be furnished to the Disability Services Office.
 Documentation must be current.
 Information provided by students is voluntary and appropriate confidentiality is maintained.

 Students who need assistance for academic services should call the Office of Disability Services at 828/254-1921, Ext.
-141, Ext.
-7586, or EXT.
 7581.
 Services are designed and developed on an individual-needs basis, and students may elect to use any or all of the services appropriate to their needs at no charge.

-An appointment with the Coordinator of Disability Services is recommended in order to discuss any special concerns.
-If you are not satisfied with the decisions of this office, you may utilize the College's Student Appeals Policy.
+An appointment with the Disability Services staff is recommended in order to discuss any special concerns.
+If you are not satisfied with the decisions of this office, you may utilize the College's Student and Grade Appeals Policy.